serioussoftwareuk/RubyonRails-test-task/README.md

 ## Afterthought

-1. We can use full list of all street_services here `# Geocoder::Lookup.street_services - [:test]` for example [Loookup services list](../blob/master/app/models/location.rb#L2)
+1. We can use full list of all street_services here `# Geocoder::Lookup.street_services - [:test]` for example [Loookup services list](../master/app/models/location.rb#L2)
- But they must be properly configured [Loookup services list](../blob/master/config/initializers/geocoder.rb#L24)
+ But they must be properly configured [Geocoder Loookup Services Config](../master/config/initializers/geocoder.rb#L24)

-2. Also we can set the order of street_services [Loookup services list](../blob/master/app/models/location.rb#L4) for example
+2. Also we can set the order of street_services [Loookup services list](../master/app/models/location.rb#L4) for example

 ```